 Redeemer Lutheran Nursery School makes a reasonable effort to ensure students’ safety and security online but will not be held accountable for any harm or damages that result from misuse of social media technologies.

 We encourage teachers, students, staff, and other school community members to use social networking/media (Twitter, Facebook, etc.) as a way to connect with others, share educational resources, create and curate educational content, and enhance the classroom experience.
 While social networking is fun and valuable, there are some risks you should keep in mind when using these tools.
-In the social media world, the lines are blurred between what is public or private, personal or professional.
+In the social media world, the lines are blurred between what is public or private, personal, or professional.

-We’ve created these social networking/media guidelines for you to follow when representing the school in the virtual world.
+We have created these social networking/media guidelines for you to follow when representing the school in the virtual world.

 Please do the following: